tspascoal/GitHubActions.Gates.Samples/docs/Installation.md

   - A reference to the connection string to access the storage account in Key Vault (both web jobs storage and content share storage).
   - Service Bus Namespace
   - Application Insights Instrumentation Key
+  - Optionally restricts the IP addresses to GitHub Webhooks IP addresses (Beware: If you enable this, you will have to guarantee they will be update if GitHub makes changes to webhooks IP addresses).
 - Adds the following variables to the repository (if repository specified) These variables are used to deploy the gates to the function app (see [Deploying the Gates](#deploying-the-gates):
   - `DEPLOYHOURS_GATE_CLIENT_ID`
   - `DEPLOYHOURS_GATE_APP_NAME`